 - surgical risks doctors take (presumably still to this day).

-In 2015, he took his findings, reporting to the Care Quality Commission.
+In 2015, he took special note of his findings, reporting to the Care Quality Commission.

-This was not done lightly.
+This was not done lightly, as Peter Duffy surgeon would hang in the balance.
 In his words, his professional career is in ruins, and his relationships on the brink due to his actions.
 He endures labels as a racist and worse because of his concerns about the Royal Lancaster Infirmary.
 Yet in the end, Duffy took home a £102,000 pay-out after taking his case to an employment tribunal in Manchester.

 Some of the cases of negligence Mr Duffy states during his time include missed cancer diagnoses right up to malpractice.
 A patient, he states, nearly became a victim to an incorrect surgery before he corrected the matter.
 The patient would have had the wrong kidney removed.